TauferLab/ANACIN-X/README.md

                 (Default 4 MPI processes)
 * -i         : Defines the number of times a given communication pattern appears in a single execution of ANACIN-X.
+                If running the message race communication patter, it's recommended to set this to at least 10.
                 (Default 1 iteration)
 * -s        : The size in bytes of the messages passed when generating communication patterns.
                 (Default 512 bytes)
 * -n        : The number of compute nodes requested for running the ANACIN-X workflow.
+                If you're running on an unscheduled system, this value should be set to 1.
                 (Default 1 node)
 * -r         : The number of runs to make of the ANACIN-X workflow.
                 (Default 2 executions)
 * -o        : If used, allows the user to define their own path to store output from the project.
+                Be sure to define an absolute path that can exist on your machine.
+                Use a different path when running on the same settings to avoid overwriting.
                 (Defaults to the directory '$HOME/comm_pattern_output')
 * -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.